What Causes Constipation? The Physiology of Colonic Transit

 Medical and Pathological Causes

-When lifestyle adjustments fail to resolve constipation, a physician must investigate potential pharmacological or structural causes.
+When lifestyle changes don't move the needle, it's time to look deeper.
+A physician will investigate potential pharmacological or structural causes.

 Endocrine and Neurological Disorders

-The digestive system relies on complex hormonal and neurological signaling.
-Hypothyroidism (an underactive thyroid) slows the entire body's basal metabolic rate, directly slowing intestinal motility.
-Neurological conditions such as Parkinson's disease, Multiple Sclerosis, and spinal cord injuries disrupt the critical nerve signals traveling between the brain and the bowel.
+Your digestive system depends on precise hormonal and neurological signaling.
+Hypothyroidism (an underactive thyroid) slows the entire body's basal metabolic rate, directly dragging down intestinal motility.
+Neurological conditions like Parkinson's disease, Multiple Sclerosis, and spinal cord injuries disrupt the nerve signals traveling between the brain and the bowel.

 Outlet Dysfunction and Pelvic Floor Issues